thelogicalgrammar/compositionalModes/README.md

 ## Rough model description

-This is a model of cultural evolution of semantics in an LoT from a combination of pressures for accuracy and learnability.
-The evolution of both the composition function and lexical meanings can be studied with this model.
+This is a model of tradeoff of evolutionary pressures for compositional semantics, where meanings are defined in a Language of Thought.
+The evolution of both the composition function and lexical meanings can be studied (also jointly!) with this model.
+Communicative accuracy is evaluated in a description game, with syntactically structured and compositionally interpreted signals.
 Crucially, the co-inference of lexical meanings and composition function allows for a higher compression of the language by putting some of the concepts shared across different lexical entries into the composition function.

 ## The world (aka context)